Troubleshooting Domain Resolution Issues

 Check that the domain is using all DNSimple name servers

 DNSimple provides four name servers.
-You should include all the name servers to make sure DNS will resolve if one name server is temporarily unavailable due to maintenance, etc.
+All four should be listed to ensure redundancy and availability, so DNS will continue to resolve if one server is temporarily unavailable due to maintenance or an incident.

 Check that the domain is using only DNSimple name servers